 - Healthy Food For Ohio: This program provides loans, forgivable loans, and grants to food retailers developing new or renovating existing fresh food retail in underserved communities throughout Ohio.
 Funds may be used for costs associated with land acquisition, predevelopment, construction, equipment, infrastructure, and related expenses.
 Financing can be used for capital projects to build new markets or expand existing facilities.
 Applications are evaluated and approved on a rolling basis while funds remain available.
 Applying for financing from the HFFO program is a two-step process.
 First, the applicant submits a Pre-Application with basic information.
 Once a project’s programmatic eligibility is determined, the applicant will receive a letter disclosing its eligibility status and, where appropriate, an invitation to apply for financing.

 - Community Health Loan Fund: Eligible health and wellness-related projects serving low-income populations can access flexible financing through this fund.
 It was developed to expand health care access for disadvantaged people by increasing the number and capacity of health and wellness centers in Ohio.
 Funds can be used to purchase machinery and equipment, acquire or renovate a building or make leasehold improvements.

-If you are a lender interested in partnering with FCAP on a loan or referring a potential borrower, please contact Omar Elhagmusa, Lending Officer, at email@example.com.
+If you are a lender interested in partnering with FCAP on a loan or referring a potential borrower, please contact Makeba Wilson, at firstname.lastname@example.org.